GravityDrowned/combo-visualizer/README.md

-This is a visualizer for https://commanderspellbook.com.
-It creates a graph, in which one can see the amount of combos a card is part of by its size.
+This is a visualizer for finding combos with https://commanderspellbook.com.
+Every coloured connection between multiple cards is a infinite combo.
+The bigger the card, the more combos it's a part of.
 ![example of what the output looks like](./img/example.png)
 ## Setup
 ### Install Python